Taking a holistic approach

 Social media and retirement

 Do you have an active social network?
-Writing for an excellent retirement series in the Guardian recently, Dr Jonathan Collie stated that “Entering retirement with only your immediate family and your work network is a frequent cause of retirement depression”, he warns,” which can be a downward spiral that is very difficult to reverse”.
+Writing for an excellent retirement series in the Guardian back in 2017, Dr Jonathan Collie stated that “Entering retirement with only your immediate family and your work network is a frequent cause of retirement depression”, he warns that this “can be a downward spiral that is very difficult to reverse”.
 The Retirement Planning Council of Ireland state that “staying networked and well connected” in retirement is an important part of the pursuit of happiness in retirement.

 Doing different things is another common theme that crops up in all of the good “how to” retirement guides, whether it’s starting a second career or doing voluntary work.
 According to a US study by the Centre for Disease Control and Prevention, people who don’t fully retire have better health.
 You don’t have to continue in your current career on a part time basis however; perhaps you can educate yourself and do something new?
 The benefits of learning in retirement are also surprisingly good for your health.